-Some land uses are considered more sensitive to air pollution than others due to the types of population groups or activities involved.
-Sensitive population groups include children, the elderly, the acutely ill, and the chronically ill, especially those with cardiorespiratory diseases.
-Residential areas are also considered sensitive receptors to air pollution because residents (including children and the elderly) tend to be at home for extended periods of time, resulting in sustained exposure to any pollutants present.
+Notes: ppm: parts per million; ppb: parts per billion; μg/m3: or micrograms per cubic meter receptors to air pollution because residents (including children and the elderly) tend to be at home for extended periods of time, resulting in sustained exposure to any pollutants present.
 Other sensitive receptors include retirement facilities, hospitals, and schools.
 Recreational land uses are considered moderately sensitive to air pollution.
 Although exposure periods are generally short, exercise places a high demand on respiratory functions, which can be impaired by air pollution.
 In addition, noticeable air pollution can detract from the enjoyment of recreation.
 Industrial, commercial, retail, and office areas are considered the least sensitive to air pollution.
 Exposure periods are relatively short and intermittent, since the majority of the workers tend to stay indoors most of the time.
 In addition, the working population is generally the healthiest segment of the population.
-The nearest sensitive receptors to the project site are the single-family residences to the north along Corcoran Avenue, to the south along Whitney Avenue, and to the east along Olympic Avenue.
+The nearest sensitive receptors to the project site are the single-family homes surrounding the project site, the Mother Earth's Children Preschool to the north, and Robbins Park to the east.